Procedure for Receiving Transfer Credit

 Before Registering for the Course

-The faculty member will look at the materials you have brought, and make a tentative assessment about the suitability of the course.
-Signing of the pre-approval form is not a guarantee that the course will be eligible for Swarthmore credit, but rather an indication that the course is highly likely to be eligible, based on the information available at the time.
+The Department of Chemistry and Biochemistry will examine the materials you have submitted through the Registrar’s transfer credit portal and make a tentative assessment about the suitability of the course.
+This pre-estimation is not a guarantee that the course will be eligible for Swarthmore credit, but rather an indication that the course is highly likely to be eligible, based on the information available at the time.
 If the course is deemed to be suitable, then you must finish the procedure for receiving Swarthmore credit after you have completed the course.

 After Taking the Course

-It represents an indication by the chemistry department that we BELIEVE the course you are planning to take is eligible for Swarthmore credit.
+The pre-estimation is only tentative.
+It represents an indication by the Department of Chemistry and Biochemistry that we BELIEVE the course you are planning to take is eligible for Swarthmore credit.
 However, it is not an absolute guarantee.
-That is because sometimes the materials we see beforehand, when we sign the pre-approval form, do not accurately represent the way the course actually ends up being conducted.
+That is because sometimes the materials we see beforehand, when we perform the pre-estimation, do not accurately represent the way the course actually ends up being conducted.

 We grant transfer credit in two slightly different ways.